 Fifth in a series about the Inca Trail

 We had lunch at Chaquicocha, a campsite about 20 minutes’ hike from the last ruins we’d passed, Qunchamarka.
-Our cook, Milton, outdid himself with this meal (by far the best of the hike).
+Our cook, Milton, outdid himself with this meal, which was by far the best of the hike.

 Aside from our guides, Percy and Yaneth, we’d had limited interaction with the Peru Treks support staff (primarily made up of porters).
 We were supposed to be introduced during lunch on Day Three.
 However, when the mealtime came, our guides advised that this wouldn’t be possible.
 We’d gotten a late start in the morning and were now running almost an hour behind schedule.
 This was a major problem on the longest day of the hike.
-The planned arrival at our campground for the night (if everything went according to plan) was 4:30-5:00pm.
-Now we were running late and I was acutely aware that sundown was around 5:45pm!
+Before falling behind, our scheduled arrival in camp for that night was 4:30-5:00 pm.
+The delay meant we’d be hard-pressed to make it to camp before sundown at 5:45 pm.

 Our guides described the terrain here as “Andean Flats.”
-Rachel and I still chuckle at this term.
-By no means could the trail be described as “flat.”
+The term is more than a little ironic, since the trail could not be described as flat by any stretch of the imagination.
 In fact, the trail was constantly up or down, with no more than a few meters at a time being level.
 The route was “flat” only in that the ups and downs largely cancelled out one another.
-Indeed, the third pass was only about 115 m (377′) higher than or lunch spot, Chaquicocha.
+Indeed, the third pass was only about 115 m (377 ft) higher than or lunch spot, Chaquicocha.

-The terrain during this section was quite different than what we’d encountered thus far.
-It was quite lush with dense, tropical looking foliage and plenty of flowers.
+The terrain during this section was quite lush with dense, tropical looking foliage and plenty of flowers.
 Percy had said this was the edge of the Amazon rainforest.
 In places, water seemed to seep from rock rocks, nourishing strange looking plants or moss.

-We arrived at the third pass (elevation about 3,690 m or 12,106′) around 2:30pm.
+We arrived at the third pass (elevation about 3,690 m or 12,106 ft) around 2:30 pm.
 The pass contains sweeping views of several ranges of mountains, the town of Aguas Calientes (Machupicchu city), and the back side of Machu Picchu Mountain.
-Remember, the original Incan names of all the ruins on the Inca Trail are unknown.
-What we refer to as Machu Picchu (Incan city) is actually named after the mountain it is built upon.
+Machu Picchu (the archaeological site) is actually named after the mountain it was built upon, since the original Inca name is unknown.
 In the distance, the tall terraces of Wiñay Wayna were visible.
 These ruins were located near our campsite, but seemed quite far away.

 “To one side are six ‘Inca baths’ (five ceremonial baths and one principal one) that were probably not actually used to wash in, but are more likely to have been used in conjunction with the ritual worship of water.”